 - Parochial League athletics uniforms - (cheerleading and football) are permitted as approved by the principal—generally only on the Friday prior to a scheduled game (football players may wear the jersey only).
 Cheerleading uniforms may be worn at Mass only with the cheerleader sweatshirt.

-- Scouts are allowed to wear their respective uniform on the school day of their scout meetings.
+- Scouts are allowed to wear their respective uniforms on the school day of their scout meetings.

 **Parents please note that it is advisable to label your child’s personal effects for the purpose of identification.

-Tag Days are days students may wear clothing other than school uniform.
+Tag Days are days students may wear clothing other than school uniforms.

 General Tag Day guidelines: